 The ROAS trap

-A prospect might see your Meta ad three times, Google you, read a blog post, come back via a retargeting ad, and then convert.
+A prospect might see your Meta ad three times, Google you, read a blog post, come back through a retargeting ad, then convert.
 ROAS credits the last click.
 The three awareness impressions, the organic visit, and the blog post — all invisible.
-Optimizing purely for ROAS will lead you to cut the very campaigns that create demand, leaving only the ones that capture it.
+Optimizing purely for ROAS will lead you to cut the campaigns that create demand, leaving only the ones that capture it.
 Eventually, there's nothing left to capture.

 The full-funnel framework

-We measure paid media performance across three layers, each with its own metrics:
+I measure paid media performance across three layers, each with its own metrics:

 1. Awareness layer

-• Primary metric: Cost per 1,000 qualified impressions (CPM against your target audience, not total CPM)
+- Primary metric: Cost per 1,000 qualified impressions (CPM against your target audience, not total CPM)

-• Secondary metric: View-through rate, video watch percentage, brand search lift
+- Secondary: View rate, video watch percentage, brand search lift

-• Not measured by: ROAS (these campaigns don't convert directly — that's not their job)
+- Not measured by: ROAS (these campaigns don't directly convert — that's not their job)

 2. Consideration layer